-REQUESTS the Secretariat to develop a strategy for the IWC to reduce the use of eliminate singleuse plastics as much as possible in all meetings and the day-to-day operations of the Secretariat.
+REQUESTS the Secretariat to develop a strategy for the IWC to eliminate single-use plastics in all meetings and the day-to-day operations of the Secretariat.

-REQUESTS the Secretariat to report back to IWC69 on progress made in the implementation of this Resolution, including an assessment of financial forecast for this resolution for the next biennium.
+REQUESTS the Secretariat to report back to IWC69 on progress made in the implementation of this Resolution.